pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 # Implementing a Distribution (developer guide)

-This guide provides an overview on how to implement a distribution for version 4 of PyMC3.
+This guide provides an overview on how to implement a distribution for version 4 of PyMC.
 It is designed for developers who wish to add a new distribution to the library.
 Users will not be aware of all this complexity and should instead make use of helper methods such as (TODO).

-PyMC3 {class}`~pymc3.distributions.Distribution` build on top of Aesara's {class}`~aesara.tensor.random.op.RandomVariable`, and implement `logp` and `logcdf` methods as well as other initialization and validation helpers, most notably `shape/dims`, alternative parametrizations, and default `transforms`.
+PyMC {class}`~pymc.distributions.Distribution` build on top of Aesara's {class}`~aesara.tensor.random.op.RandomVariable`, and implement `logp` and `logcdf` methods as well as other initialization and validation helpers, most notably `shape/dims`, alternative parametrizations, and default `transforms`.

 Here is a summary check-list of the steps needed to implement a new distribution.
 Each section will be expanded below: